steplead/coloringpage/README.md

 - 🖼️ Browse community gallery of coloring pages
 - 📄 Print-optimized view for perfect printing results
 - 💾 Database integration for saving and sharing creations
+- 🌐 Internationalization (i18n) with support for multiple languages
+- 🔄 Automatic language detection based on browser settings

 ## How to Use